vectordotdev/vector/docs/manual/setup/getting-started.md

 Or you can [choose your preferred installation method][docs.installation].

-Once we have Vector installed, let's check it's working correctly.
+Once we have Vector installed, let's check to make sure that it's working correctly:

 ```shell
 vector --version